yoriyuki/Camomile/web/README.txt

 that executable file under terms of your choice, without any of the additional requirements listed in clause 6 of the GNU Library General Public License.
-By "a publicly distributed version of this library", we mean either the unmodified Library as distributed by INRIA, or a modified version of this library that is distributed under the conditions defined in clause 3 of the GNU Library General Public License.
+By "a publicly distributed version of this library", we mean either the unmodified Library as distributed by the authors, or a modified version of this library that is distributed under the conditions defined in clause 3 of the GNU Library General Public License.
 This exception does not however invalidate any other reasons